mohsafaei/DEAs/README.md

 # DEAs
-## In silico actuation performance investigation of dielectric elastomers with TPMS geometries[Link](https://doi.org/10.1016/j.euromechsol.2024.105540)
+## In silico actuation performance investigation of dielectric elastomers with TPMS geometries [(Link)](https://doi.org/10.1016/j.euromechsol.2024.105540)

 Part of the code for creating TPMS structures was developed by:<br/>